hamza-25/alx-system_engineering-devops/0x19-postmortem/README.md

 <p>Temporary resolution achieved by reducing CPU usage.</p>
 </pre>
 <h3>Details:</h3>
-<p>The alert indicat cpu usage but when devops team check all stuff their found also ram and disk space for server, first the team search for cache files to reduce space of disk then their use “top” command to find usage of cpu and ram after that look at processes and check every process to kill it if no need
+<pre><p>The alert indicat cpu usage but when devops team check all stuff their found also ram and disk space for server, first the team search for cache files to reduce space of disk then their use “top” command to find usage of cpu and ram after that look at processes and check every process to kill it if no need
-.</p>
+.</p></pre>
 <h3>the team give corrective and preventive solution:</h3>
-<p>advised that vertical scaling is needed for a long-term solution.</p>
+<pre><p>advised that vertical scaling is needed for a long-term solution.</p>
-<p>Add monitoring metric for cache and disk space</p>
+<p>Add monitoring metric for cache and disk space</p></pre>